-Criteria: Net proceeds from the sale of forfeited land must be apportioned by the County Auditor/Treasurer to the taxing districts interested in the land in accordance with Minn.
-Stat. § 282.08.
+Criteria: Annually, the net proceeds from the sale of forfeited land must be apportioned by the County Auditor/Treasurer to the taxing districts interested in the land in accordance with Minn.
+Stat. §§ 282.08 and 282.09.

 Condition: Watonwan County has not apportioned the net proceeds from prior year sales of forfeited land.